During a family holiday to Canberra recently, I took the opportunity to visit the National Centre for Australian Children's Literature.

 I was honoured to add my first picture book to this collection - to be alongside all of the current children's literature book creators and all the ones that have gone before me.
 It's actually quite difficult to comprehend having a book I authored in a collection that will be protected for as long as possible, to be seen as part of something so special it must be guarded, to be part of Australian history.

-Katrina McKelvey donating a signed copy of 'Dandelions', published by EK Books,
+Katrina McKelvey donating a signed copy of 'Dandelions', published by EK Books, to the collection.
+This copy was signed by Kirrili Lonergan too. |

 This collection is the beginning of something magical.
 Our family visited A LOT of museums, galleries and collections during our Canberra holiday, and this children's literature collection is just a important and special.
 I look forward to seeing it continue to grow and thrive.